keu/docs/software/manage-airflow-versions.md

 ### On Astronomer

-If you don't need to test this locally and just want to push to your Astronomer Enterprise installation, you can run:
+If you don't need to test this locally and just want to push to your Astronomer Software installation, you can run:
 ```sh
 astro deploy
 ```